open-energy-transition/form-energy-storage/_sources/02-tutorials.rst

 Tutorials
 ##########################################

-This is a brief tutorial on how to use the Form Energy Storage scenarios.
+This is a brief tutorial on how to recreate the scenarios of the study **The Role of Energy Storage in Germany**.
 Unlike the original PyPSA-Eur repository, this version comes pre-configured with scenarios that you can test run.

 Build the tutorial model
 =========================

-First, open the ``config.form.yaml`` file using a code editor of your choice, and navigate to the ``run`` section:
+First, open the base configuration file for this study, called ``config.form.yaml`, using a code editor of your choice, and navigate to the ``run`` section:

 .. literalinclude:: ../config/config.form.yaml
    :language: yaml